James T. White (politician): Political success

 In 1867, White organized an Arkansas Missionary Baptist convention in the capital city of Little Rock.
-In 1868, White supported Reconstruction efforts and in the fall of that year he was elected to the state convention to frame a new constitution for Arkansas.
+In 1868, White supported Reconstruction efforts and, in the fall of that year, he was elected to the state convention to frame a new constitution for Arkansas.
 He was one of eight black delegates at the convention, along with J. W. Mason, Richard Samuels, William Murphy, Monroe Hawkins, William Grey, Henry Rector, and Thomas P. Johnson.
-He was a strong advocate for black enfranchisement, and after the convention opposed the imposition of a poll tax which would restrict the ability of poor blacks to vote.
-He was then elected to the state House of Representatives serving the 11th district consisting of Phillips and Monroe counties.
+He was a strong advocate for black enfranchisement, and, after the convention, opposed the imposition of a poll tax that would restrict the ability of poor blacks to vote.
+He was then elected to the state House of Representatives serving the 11th district, which consisted of Phillips and Monroe counties.
 He served on the penitentiary committee, the committee on impeachment and removal from office, and the committee on miscellaneous provisions.
 He was reelected to the house twice, and then elected to the state Senate, where he served one term in 1871.
 He was then appointed to the position of commissioner of public works and internal improvements.
 In the 1868 and 1869 sessions, there were seven blacks in the Arkansas Legislature.
 In the 1871 session, there were eleven in the House and two, J. W. Mason and White, in the Senate.
 In 1872, white newspapers in Arkansas noted a split in the Phillips County black leadership between White and H. B. Robinson.
-In the 1873 session, there were twenty African Americans in the Arkansas legislature, four in the Senate and 16 in the House.
+In the 1873 session, there were 20 African Americans in the Arkansas legislature, four in the Senate and 16 in the House.
 James' brother, Rev. R. B. White represented Pulaski in the upper body of the general assembly.
 White was defeated in campaigns for legislature in 1873 and 1881.

 During this time, he continued his work as a minister, and he succeeded in building two new churches, one in Helena and another in Little Rock.
 The church in Little Rock was destroyed by fire but rebuilt.
 He also organized the first Baptist District Association for Arkansas.
-In 1874, White was attacked by a group of Democrats and thrown into the Mississippi River which ran beside Helena.
+In 1874, White was attacked by a group of Democrats and thrown into the Mississippi River, which ran beside Helena.